ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/createGREP11Contract.md

 	```

 You will be prompted to enter a passphrase.
-In real life this is something that you would set yourself and have to keep track off.
+In real life this is something that you would set yourself and have to keep track of.
 For this lab, the script has hard-coded `test1234` so you must type that in and press enter when prompted for it.

 The script creates the final contract in a file named `user_data.yaml`.
 It also displays the contents of this file to the screen.
 At the bottom of the output you will see an _envWorkloadSignature_ key.
 If there is a gobbledygook value (base64-encoded text) associated with this key then things went well.